the-hideout/stash/README.md

 ![guild id](./assets/3-copy-id.png)

-> Note: In order to copy a guildId, you will need to have Discord developer mode enabled, scroll down in the guide to see how to do so (it's easy!)
+> Note: In order to copy a `guildId`, you will need to have Discord developer mode enabled, scroll down in the guide to see how to do so (it's easy!)

 #### token